ricardogonzalezgil/analysis-assign-positions-rep-elements-rgg/README.md

 - **Benchmarking is essential** when selecting methods for large-scale data processing.
 - There may be other variations or entirely different implementations not covered in this analysis that could further optimize performance.

+### **Acknowledgements**

+I would like to thank Fernando González Taboada and Paula Izquierdo for their valuable insights and inspiration in this exercise.